mciantyre/teensy4-rs/README.md

 ## Acknowledgements and References

-- The [Teensy 4](https://www.pjrc.com/store/teensy40.html) is wonderful, and that's thanks to the hard work of Paul Stoffregen and friends.
+- The [Teensy 4](https://www.pjrc.com/store/teensy40.html) is wonderful, and that's thanks to the hard work of PJRC and friends.
 We can find the Teensy code used in the Arduino plugins [here](https://github.com/PaulStoffregen/cores).
 The code greatly influenced this library.
 - I'm not the only developer tackling the "Rust on Teensy 4" challenge.
 Check out mpasternacki's work [here](https://gitlab.com/teensy-rs/teensy-4) as an alternative approach towards the same problem.
 - The Rust Cortex M team, specifically the [`cortex-m-rt`](https://github.com/rust-embedded/cortex-m-rt) crate.